Taylor Swift On Feminism

 [From Taylor Swift: 'Maybe I should just lighten up' By Craig Mclean, The Independent, 24 October 2010]

-here are other examples of highly talented young women with focus, drive and assurance.
+here are, of course, many other examples of highly talented young women with focus, drive and assurance.

 Maybe you can think of examples.